CloudNativeWales/Hugo/content/post/016_maymeetup.md

 ### James Strachan ([@jstrachan](https://twitter.com/jstrachan)) & James Rawlings ([@jdrawlings](https://twitter.com/jdrawlings))

-What is happening when you see two men, both named James, crossing their arms over their chests to make 'X' sign :no_good:
+What is happening when you see two men, both named James, crossing their arms over their chests to make 'X' sign:

 ![JenkinsX time](/images/2019/05/jamesx.jpeg)